YudiXie/Novelty_analysis/Docs/Using_DLC_in_UchidaLab_Korleki.md

-# Applying already trained network to new videos (for Mitsuko, Working Locally)
+# Applying already trained network to new videos (for Korleki, Working Locally)
 #### 1. Srating docker:
 Login the local computer, open a new terminal window check out if the docker container is running or not
 ```